freddiehaddad/fast-track-to-rust/src/regular_expression.md

 Run the code to see the error.
 Then, correct the it by adding the missing parenthesis `)` and re-run the code.

-## Updating Grep
+## Updating Rustle

-We now have enough context to modify our Grep program to include regular expression support.
+We now have enough context to modify our rustle program to include regular expression support.
 Below are the changes, with the unrelated parts of the program hidden: